github/docs/content/get-started/exploring-projects-on-github/saving-repositories-with-stars.md

 ## Viewing who has starred a repository

-**Note:** This will only work on public repositories and private repositories that you have access to
+You can view everyone who has starred a public repository or a private repository you have access to.

 View a list of the users that have starred a repository by appending /stargazers to the end of a url of a repository.